meretamal/celeste-ui/README.md

 <h3 id="Instalation">Instalation</h3>
 <p>
 First of all, install the necessary packages.
-This library uses @emotion/css to handle the component styles, so it must also bu installed:
+This library uses @emotion/css to handle the component styles, so it must also be installed:
 </p>

 <h4>NPM</h4>